CleKraus/soccer_analytics/README.md

 ## FAQs
 **Q:** Most of the notebooks use data of the German Bundesliga.
 Can I also use other leagues?

-**A:** Yes, this is possibly!
-However, you will need to run the pre-processing yourself before being able to use the notebooks.
+**A:** Yes, this is possible!
+However, you will need to run the pre-processing yourself before being able to use the data in the notebooks.
 Just follow these steps:
 1. Download the [wyscout data](https://figshare.com/collections/Soccer_match_event_dataset/4415000/2)
 2. Unzip it and save it under data/raw_data/wyscout data , i.e. there should be *players.json*
 and *teams.json* as well as two folders *events* and *matches* with the event data and match data, respectively.